 - Represented clients in insolvency, bankruptcy and reorganization proceedings.

-Advising clients in commercial and civil litigation proceedings regarding real estate, the execution of credit agreements, stockholders’ rights, trusts, mortgages, insurance and collateral.
+- Represented clients in commercial and civil litigation proceedings regarding the enforcement of credit agreements, shareholders' rights, trusts, mortgages, pledges, insurance and guarantees.

-Advising clients in all kinds of administrative litigation in connection with permits, concessions and administrative agreements, and in connection with business shutdowns and fines or penalties imposed by administrative authorities.
+- Represented clients in all kinds of administrative litigation, in connection with permits, concessions, administrative contracts, and in connection with business closures, fines or sanctions imposed by administrative authorities.

 Professional Associations and Memberships